 The Alzheimer’s Association message boards and chat rooms provide an online community for persons with Alzheimer's, caregivers and care providers.
 Our message boards have thousands of registered members from around the United States and thousands more who refer to the stories and information that is available 24 hours a day.

-Reducing Disabilities in Alzheimer's Disease is a program that combines gentle exercise with education and problem solving.
+Reducing Disabilities in Alzheimer's Disease (RDAD) is a program that combines gentle exercise with education and problem solving.
 Both caregivers and persons living with memory loss must participate in this program.
-Please contact Carolyn Lake at 330-650-0552 or firstname.lastname@example.org.
+Please contact Carolyn Lake at 1.800.272.3900 or email@example.com.

 The Alzheimer’s Association offers dozens of fact sheets and brochures.
 Click here for a listing.

-The Greater East Ohio Area Chapter Newsletters are distributedon a quarterly basis, free-of-charge, to those on our mailing list.
-Contains current research news, caregiving information, program & services updates, legal & medical news, volunteer and special event information.
+The Greater East Ohio area chapter newsletter is distributed biannually, free-of-charge, to those on our mailing list.
+Get local updates on current research news, caregiving information, programs, services, legal and medical news, volunteer and special event information.
 To be added to the mailing list, contact your local office.

 To be added to the newsletter mailing list or if you prefer help the chapter reduce costs and view newsletters online, please email name, address and zip code with the subject line: "Please add to newsletter mailing list" or "Please remove from mailing list" to: firstname.lastname@example.org.

-We offer many educational programs throughout the year that address the specific interests of the general public, individuals with memory loss and their families.
+We offer many education programs throughout the year that address the specific interests of the general public, individuals with memory loss and their families.